Giveth/liquidpledging-ui/README.md

 ## URL config

-You can define some parameters on the url like so https://giveth.github.io/liquidpledging-ui/#contract=0x18658A1A7cB8b0Be97b155D051769b3651b2943c&pageId=pledges&provider=*
+You can define some parameters on the url like so if you have Metamask logged in and on the Ropston Network this link will show you a version ready to play with: https://giveth.github.io/liquidpledging-ui/#contract=0x18658A1A7cB8b0Be97b155D051769b3651b2943c&pageId=pledges&provider=*

 `pageId` : Page you want to see.
 It can be `myFunds`, `othersFunds`, `myProjects` or `pledges`.